Meet our Celebrity Team Captains!

 Table tennis Paralympian

-Jack is the only player ever to win the Junior, Senior and Open British titles in the same year and competes in non-disabled table tennis at county level as well as competing with the GB Para team and headed to Rio to represent his country in 2016.
+Jack is the only player ever to win the Junior, Senior and Open British titles in the same year.
+He competes in non-disabled table tennis at county level and headed to Rio with the British Paralympic team to represent his country in 2016.
 Could this big hitter be heading up your team?

 Jack’s superpower: “My resilience, which helps me fight both on and off the table.”